magneticio/vamp.io/content/documentation/using-vamp/gateways.md

 port: 9070/http
 routes:
   sava:1.0/sava/port:
-    weight: 90
+    weight: 90          # filters can be used as well sava:1.1/sava/port:
-  sava:1.1/sava/port:
     weight: 10
 ```
 {{% /copyable %}}

 This is similar to putting both `sava:1.0.0` and `sava:1.1.0` in the same cluster but that is just because this is a basic example.
-It is easy to imagine having an older legacy application and the new one and doing full canary release or A/B testing in seamless wy.
+It is easy to imagine having an older legacy application and the new one and doing full canary release (or A/B testing) in seamless way by using gateways like this.